Body composition: Air displacement plethysmography

-Another technique for measuring body composition has been developed for measuring body volume using a different method than underwater weighing.
+Air displacement plethysmography is an alternative to underwater weighing for measuring body volume.
 The technique uses air as opposed to water and is known as air displacement plethysmography (ADP).
 Subjects enter a sealed chamber that measures their body volume through the displacement of air in the chamber.
 Next, body volume is combined with body weight (mass) to determine body density.
 The technique then estimates the percentage of body fat and lean body mass (LBM) through empirically derived equations similar to those used with underwater weighing (for the density of fat and fat-free mass).

-BIA
+Isotope dilution analysis

+Total body water may be effectively measured using isotope dilution analysis of deuterium oxide.

+Total body potassium

+Potassium 40 is a naturally occurring radioactive isotope found in intracellular water, but is not present in stored triglycerides (fat).
+Whole body counting can measure the amount of potassium 40 (40K) in the body, a quantity called total body potassium (TBK).
+This can be used to estimate fat-free mass directly.
+It has mostly been replaced by newer, more accurate techniques such as DEXA.